 Applicants will be notified by March 15.

-All application materials should be sent to W. Clark Gilpin, the Director of the Marty Center.
+All application materials should be sent to Richard A. Rosengarten, Dean of the Divinity School.

 The Alma Wilson Teaching Fellowship offers one graduate student in the Divinity School each year the opportunity to design and teach a course of his or her own choice in the University of Chicago's Undergraduate Program in Religious Studies.

 Divinity School graduate students interested in applying for the Alma Wilson Teaching Fellowship should submit a syllabus proposal in January to Lucy K. Pick, the director of the Undergraduate Program in Religious Studies.
 Each syllabus should be accompanied by a letter describing the student's potential and the names of at least two referees who are willing to speak to the student's qualifications as a teacher.
 Proposed courses will be selected on the basis of their merit, and by how well they fit the rest of the undergraduate program.